MrFriendCS/MrFriendCS.github.io/README.md

 # Computing Science

-Some Python notes to support SDD implementation of N5 and Higher Computing Science.
+Some notes to support N5 and Higher Computing Science.